ramyadhadidi/ramyadhadidi.github.io/_pages/publications.md

     _Ramyad Hadidi_, Bahar Asgari, Sam Jijina, Adriana Amyette, Nima Shoghi, Hyesoon Kim
     International Conference on Architectural Support for Programming Languages and Operating Systems (_ASPLOS_), Virtual, USA (2021)
     _Note: ACM Artifact requires a permanent storage for artifacts, that is why we have a Zenodo repository._
-    _For exploring the content of the repository, please use GitHub link, as you can render view PDF and readme files._
+    _For exploring the content of the repository, please use the GitHub link, as you can render PDF and readme files._

   * __Efficiently Solving Partial Differential Equations in a Partially Reconfigurable Specialized Hardware__ [__[Paper]__](https://ramyadhadidi.github.io/files/asgari-ToC21.pdf)